abbyyelton/PatientAPI/README.md

 from the user.
 With the token, they can access the /patient and /patient/{patientId} endpoints.
 When the patients are returned to the user, a safe guid is returned instead of the true guid.
 This mapping is also stored in the 'database.'

+## To run
+Open in Visual Studio, build, and run.

 ## What should be added for a "real" project

  * Unit tests